analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 ### Updating the MAX32625PICO ("PICO") Debug Adapter Firmware

-1. Locate the "max32625_max78000fthr_if_crc_v1.0.2.bin" file.
+1. Download the "max32625_max78000fthr_if_crc_v1.0.2.bin" file.
+TODO:  Download link

-    If you have cloned this repository, the file is in the "MAX78002_Evaluation_Kit/MAX32625PICO_files" folder.
+    If you have cloned this repository, the file can also be found in the "MAX78002_Evaluation_Kit/MAX32625PICO_files" folder.

-    Alternatively, it can be downloaded from [this](TODO) TODO: download link.

 2. Connect the included micro-USB cable to the "PICO" _without_ connecting the other side of the cable to your host PC yet.